Maheshwaran325/msme-inventory-lite/README.md

   - Each edit is queued if offline, replayed when back online
   - Light enough for this prototype
   - **Limitations:** small storage (~5MB), synchronous API, may not handle very large queues
-  - In production → would switch to **IndexedDB (with a wrapper like Dexie.js)** for async, larger storage, and persistence across sessions
+  - In production → would switch to **IndexedDB (with Dexie.js)** for async, larger storage, and persistence across sessions

 ---